Friedrich Nietzsche: Eternal return

-Nehamas concluded that, if individuals constitute themselves through their actions, they can only maintain themselves in their current state by living in a recurrence of past actions (Nehamas, 153).
+Nehamas concluded that, if individuals constitute themselves through their actions, they can only maintain themselves in their current state by living in a recurrence of past actions.
 Nietzsche's thought is the negation of the idea of a history of salvation.

 Übermensch

 Another concept important to understanding Nietzsche is the Übermensch (Superman).
 Writing about nihilism in Also Sprach Zarathustra, Nietzsche introduced an Übermensch.
 According to Laurence Lampert, "the death of God must be followed by a long twilight of piety and nihilism (II.
 19; III.
 8).
 Zarathustra's gift of the overman is given to mankind not aware of the problem to which the overman is the solution."
 Zarathustra presents the Übermensch as the creator of new values, and he appears as a solution to the problem of the death of God and nihilism.
 The Übermensch does not follow the morality of common people since that favours mediocrity but rises above the notion of good and evil and above the "herd".
 In this way Zarathustra proclaims his ultimate goal as the journey towards the state of the Übermensch.
 He wants a kind of spiritual evolution of self-awareness and overcoming of traditional views on morality and justice that stem from the superstitious beliefs still deeply rooted or related to the notion of God and Christianity.

 From Thus Spoke Zarathustra (Zarathustra's Prologue; pp. 9–11):

 Zarathustra contrasts the Übermensch with the last man of egalitarian modernity (the most obvious example being democracy), an alternative goal humanity might set for itself.
 The last man is possible only by mankind's having bred an apathetic creature who has no great passion or commitment, who is unable to dream, who merely earns his living and keeps warm.
 This concept appears only in Thus Spoke Zarathustra, and is presented as a condition that would render the creation of the Übermensch impossible.